 - Loyalty to the company

-In part, this is one reason why employee motivation receives such major attention by many business professionals.
+This is one reason why employee motivation receives so much attention from business leaders.

 The Employee Experience

-Improving these areas can help increase organizational effectiveness – regardless of the model you are using.
+Improving these areas can help increase organizational effectiveness – regardless of your model.

-- Each stage of the employee life cycle.
+- The employee life cycle.
 The employee life cycle covers every interaction an employee has with a brand.
 This cycle begins with pre-recruitment contact and includes other stages of interaction, from onboarding through to post-exit surveys.